GOAD – part 11 – ACL

 # Make sur that the target account has no SPN

-Get-DomainUser 'joffrey.baratheon' | Select serviceprincipalname"
+Get-DomainUser 'joffrey.baratheon' | Select serviceprincipalname

 # Set the SPN